arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 type.

-## User Data Types
+## User Data

-Before version `7.0` the driver always parsed raw strings as JSON, but unfortunately this does not allow distinguishing the case when the intent is to use the raw string as such, without parsing it.
+Before version `7.0` the driver always parsed raw strings as JSON, but unfortunately this does not allow to distinguish it from the case when the intent is to use the raw string as such, without parsing it.
 Since version `7.0`, strings are not interpreted as JSON anymore.
-To represent user data as raw JSON, the wrapper class `RawJson` has been added:
+To represent user data as raw JSON, the wrapper class `com.arangodb.util.RawJson` has been added:

 ```java
 RawJson rawJsonIn = RawJson.of("""